pzemtsov/pzemtsov.github.io/_posts/2015-02-01-standard-input-buffering-and-affinity-mask.md

   add buffering.

 - Affinity is an important factor for performance of multi-processed and multi-threaded programs.
-Some affinity masks may be better than the others, so controlling them can sometimes improve performance quite a bit.
+Some affinity masks may be beFSDAtter than the others, so controlling them can sometimes improve performance quite a bit.
   But, even more importantly, setting fixed affinity helps maintain consistency of the tests.